nawawi/docket-cache/readme.txt

 == Configuration Options ==

-To adjust the configuration, please see the [configuration options](https://github.com/nawawi/docket-cache#configuration-options) for a full list.
+To adjust the configuration, please see the [configuration wiki](https://github.com/nawawi/docket-cache/wiki/Constants) page for details.

 == WP-CLI Commands ==

-To use the WP-CLI commands, please see the [WP-CLI commands](https://github.com/nawawi/docket-cache#wp-cli-commands) for a full list.
+To use the WP-CLI commands, please see the [WP-CLI wiki](https://github.com/nawawi/docket-cache/wiki/WP-CLI) page for available commands.

 == Installation ==
 To use Docket Cache require minimum PHP 7.2.5, WordPress 5.4 and PHP OPCache for best performance.